Yes, replacing old windows does boost your home's value.

 Bottom Line: Replacement Windows Do Add Value to Your Home

 If you are selling your home, replace the windows if needed.
-Buyers love homes that are move-in ready.
+Buyers love move-in ready homes.
 With updated modern amenities and new windows, this will help you command a higher selling price.
 If you plan on living in your home for a long time, replace your windows.
 This will provide comfort, energy efficiency, and increase your home's value.